bjcairns/minimal-r-project-with-make/README.md

 >`make test`
 >`make report`

-After successful completion of `make` (or `make report`), you can find the HTML output in file `./output/report.html`.
-If the tests were also run (or after `make test`), test results will be in file `output/tests.txt`.
-(The `make clean` command deletes all contents of the `./output` directory in preparation for a fresh build of the project.)
+The `make clean` command deletes all contents of the `output` directory in preparation for a fresh build of the project.
+If the tests are run (on a fresh build, or after `make test`), test results will be sent to stdout and also to file `output/tests.txt`.

+After successful completion of `make` (or `make report`), you can find the HTML report in file `output/report.html` (a trivial example using the built-in timeseries dataset, `AirPassengers`).

 ## License